cmdcolin/cactus/doc/progressive.md

 ## Running step by step

 Breaking Cactus up into smaller jobs can be practical, both for development and debugging, and managing larger workflows.
-Here is an example of how to break the Evolver Mammals example up into three steps: 1) Preprocessing 2) Blast 3) Multiple Aligment:
+Here is an example of how to break the Evolver Mammals example up into three steps: 1) Preprocessing 2) Blast 3) Multiple Alignment:
 ```
 cactus-prepare examples/evolverMammals.txt --outDir steps-output --outSeqFile steps-output/evovlerMammals.txt --outHal steps-output/evolverMammals.hal --jobStore jobstore
 ```